 Leslie Kuster, MSW LCSW, is the creator and director of Girl Power in Switzerland.
 She lives in Zürich with her Swiss husband and is originally from New York City.
 For more details, visit Leslie’s website.

-Text and photos by Laura Munteanu
+Illustration by Laura Munteanu

 Laura studied journalism and advertising, and has worked as a journalist and an illustrator.
 She has illustrated for magazines, websites, charity and diverse campaigns.
-She lives in Zurich with her husband and 10-year-old daughter.
+She lives in Zurich with her husband and nine-year-old daughter.